qandeelt/Tariq-Wall-2018-PLOS-MEDICINE/README.md

 # video_phenotyping_autism_plos
-Code for building ML classifiers described in the paper
+Code for building ML classifiers described in the paper selected for publication in PLOS Medicine.